Asset Finance Rates Comparison

 Compare asset finance options for your business

-A chattel mortgage works like a secured business loan for vehicles or other assets purchased primarily for commercial use.
+A chattel mortgage is a secured business loan for vehicles or other assets purchased primarily for commercial use.
 If you opt for this type of finance, you’ll get a lump sum to buy the asset which you’ll own from the outset.
 You’ll repay the loan with interest over a fixed term tied to the asset's lifespan.
-Five-year terms are common, but longer terms also exist, especially for heavy machinery with a lifespan of 15 years or more.
+Five-year terms are common, but longer terms may be available, especially for heavy machinery with a lifespan of 15 years or more.

 Repayments